KyleAsaff/RailsTopCharts/README.md

 # To Do
 - Periodically pull app store data
 - Monitor change in app rankings
-- Display if app has IAP
+- Display if app has In App Purchases
 - Display a view for "New and Rising" Apps